Registration is now open for universities, colleges, specialist colleges and Students' Unions to enter teams in the BRIT

 Encouraging students and staff to send images of their hand-cycling, cycling, wheelchair pushing, swimming, walking, jogging, running, rowing or paddling (canoeing, kayaking or paddle-boarding) activity and miles completed on Instagram or Twitter to raise awareness

-Each university and college can decide on a how many teams take part, however if all 450 HE and FE institutions encouraged 2,021 students and staff to take part, raised a minimum of £2,021 each throughout the UK, together we would raise almost £1millon for young adult mental health.
+Each university and college can decide on a how many teams take part, however if all 450 HE and FE institutions encouraged 2,022 students and staff to take part next year, raised a minimum of £2,022 each throughout the UK, together we would raise almost £1millon for young adult mental health.

 REACHING YOUR DISTANCE TARGET

-Any number of teams can take part in the BRIT 2021 Challenge and the bigger the team, the more funds are likely to be raised for our partner mental health charities.
+Any number of teams can take part in the annual BRIT Challenge and the bigger the team, the more funds are likely to be raised for our partner mental health charities.

-From experience, we know that some universities and colleges will decide to enter one team for the whole organisation, whereas others may decide to enter multiple teams for each campus, department or SU sports team, club or society.
+From experience, we know that some universities and colleges will decide to enter one team for the whole organisation, whereas others may decide to enter multiple teams for each campus, department or Students' Union sports team, club or society.

 Universities and colleges have advised us that if more than one team takes part, it is less confusing if everyone uses one central Virgin Money Giving Page for fundraising (so the same link is used on websites & social media).